-A data structures is a representation of data and a collection of associated operations [1, P. 5].
+A data structures is a representation of data with a collection of associated operations [1, P. 5].

 Data structures are implementations of abstract data types [1, P. 4].

-An algorithm is a procedure that takes input and produces output that accomplishes a specific task [2, P. 3].
+An algorithm is a procedure that takes input and produces output to accomplish a specific task [2, P. 3].